-B-

 orientation

-specification of how a written combination is to be
+- n. the specification of how a written combination is to be applied to a

 -